anomius/Garden-of-thoughts/content/notes/philosophy.md

 title: "Quartz Philosophy"
 ---

-> “[One] who works with the door open gets all kinds of interruptions, but [they] also occasionally gets clues as to what the world is and what might be important.” — Richard Hamming

 ## Why Quartz?
 Hosting a public digital garden isn't easy.
 There are an overwhelming number of tutorials, resources, and guides for tools like [Notion](https://www.notion.so/), [Roam](https://roamresearch.com/), and [Obsidian](https://obsidian.md/), yet none of them have super easy to use *free* tools to publish that garden to the world.